 Beyond the challenge of the technical feasibility to successfully produce large quantities of affordable lab-grown meat, another major challenge is consumer acceptance of the novel products.
 Whether these burgers will become successful on the market depends on whether consumers will adopt lab-grown or new plant-based burgers in their diet.

-Purdue University head of agricultural economics Jayson Lusk, along with Ghent University post-doctoral research fellow Ellen Van Loo and Michigan State University agricultural economist Vincenzina Caputo, surveyed about 1,800 U.S. food consumers earlier this year and asked them to make a number of simulated shopping choices.
+Purdue University head of agricultural economics Jayson Lusk, along with assistant professor at Wageningen University Ellen Van Loo and Michigan State University agricultural economist Vincenzina Caputo, surveyed about 1,800 U.S. food consumers earlier this year and asked them to make a number of simulated shopping choices.

 In each choice, consumers had five options: They could buy conventional farm-raised beef, a plant-based burger made with pea protein (i.e., Beyond Meat), a plant-based burger made with animal-like protein (i.e., Impossible Foods) or lab-grown meat (i.e., Memphis Meats), or they could choose not to buy any of the products (i.e., “none”).